FTC's New "Click to Cancel" Rule Explained

 Conducting a thorough audit of your subscription processes is the first step in simplifying cancellations and achieving compliance.
 Start by identifying any overly complex or unclear cancellation procedures that may hinder the customer experience.

-Next, assess whether your sign-up process is as straightforward as the cancellation process to maintain consistency across both.
+Next, assess whether your sign-up process is as straightforward as the cancellation process to be consistent across both.
 Additionally, review all customer communications, such as emails, invoices, and dashboards, to confirm they clearly guide users through the cancellation steps.

 This comprehensive evaluation will highlight gaps and help you prioritize updates to create a seamless and transparent system.